reinhardtmarta/LogFlow/README.md

   - 🎁 Donation Integration: When items reach a critical expiry threshold, the AI automatically transitions them to a "Donation Mode," facilitating easy connections with local food banks.
+    ## Broad Social Impact & Healthcare Utility

+The **LogFlow** framework is designed with a multi-sector objective, extending its efficiency beyond traditional retail into critical areas such as **Healthcare** and **Essential Services**.

+### 🩺 Healthcare & Medication Management
+* **Life-Saving Logistics:** Automated monitoring of medication expiration dates in local pharmacies and hospitals.
+* **Strategic Redistribution:** Identifying "Near-Expiry" drugs to be prioritized for immediate use or donation to NGOs, preventing the loss of critical medical supplies.
+* **Cold Chain Optimization:** Using Gemma 4 to predict and manage the shelf life of temperature-sensitive vaccines and biological assets.

+### 🛠️ Service Diversification
+* **Service Availability Flow:** Applying the "Strategic Repurposing" logic to service slots.
+If a technical or healthcare service window is about to be wasted (last-minute cancellations), the system re-routes and offers it at a lower price to those in urgent need.
+* **Waste Reduction:** Minimizing the environmental and financial impact of discarded chemical and medical waste through proactive expiration management.

+### 🌍 Human-Centric Mission
+By bridging the gap between **Surplus and Need**, LogFlow acts as a social safety net, ensuring that essential resources—from food to pharmaceuticals—reach people instead of landfills.

 🚀 Key Features